Pokémon Adventures: Gold, Silver & Crystal

 The third adventure is based on the Pokémon Gold, Silver, and Crystal versions of the game.
-It features the protagonists Gold, Silver and Crystal, and is centered mostly around the Johto region, with Gold as the point of view character.
+It features the protagonists Gold, Silver and Crystal, and is centered mostly around the Johto region.
 Gold first started his journey to chase a thief that broke into Professor Elm's lab, and stole a Totodile.
 Gold then made it his mission to get Totodile back from Silver (who stole it), and follows Silver.
 In Gold's quest to steal back Totodile, he decided to become fully involved in Silver's life.
 But following him gets him wrapped up in Neo Team Rocket (a revival of Team Rocket), and Gold tries to stop them.
-In a shocking reveal, it turns out one of the gym leaders is the Neo Team Rocket's leader, the Ice type gym leader, Pryce.
+In a shocking reveal, it turns out one of the gym leaders is the Neo Team Rocket's leader, the Ice-type Gym Leader, Pryce.
 He was also the Mask of Ice, a mysterious man who kidnapped Silver and Green as children.
-The Johto Trio (Gold, Silver, and a pro catcher named Crystal) then stop both Neo Rocket and the Mask of Ice in a dramatic final battle to end off the chapter.
+The Johto Trio (Gold, Silver, and a pro catcher named Crystal) then stop both Neo Team Rocket and the Mask of Ice in a dramatic final battle to end off the chapter.

 Ruby & Sapphire

 The Ruby & Sapphire manga is based on the Ruby and Sapphire versions of the game.
-It features Ruby and Sapphire and their bet to each other: 80 days for Ruby to win all the Contest Ribbons in Hoenn, and for Sapphire, a powerful trainer in her own right, to battle all the Gym Leaders for the 8 badges.
+It features Ruby and Sapphire and their bet to each other: 80 days for Ruby to win all the Contest Ribbons in Hoenn, and for Sapphire, a powerful Trainer in her own right, to battle all the Gym Leaders for the 8 Gym Badges.

-In their travels, they meet new companions like the gym leaders of the Hoenn region and the avid news reporter Gabby and her cameraman Ty (who play a minor role in the games).
-Team Aqua and Team Magma are introduced here, as they attempt to awaken the legendary Pokémon Kyogre and Groudon to conquer the world, and Ruby and Sapphire take notice after encountering several main members in their journeys.
-The gym leaders, Ruby, and Sapphire end up trying to protect Hoenn from the awakened Kyogre and Groudon, their awakening causes a disaster as Ruby loses a contest, leading to his Feebas running away and unable to find its way back.
+In their travels, they meet new companions like the Gym Leaders of the Hoenn region and the avid news reporter Gabby and her cameraman Ty (who play a minor role in the games).
+Team Aqua and Team Magma are introduced here, as they attempt to awaken the Legendary Pokémon Kyogre and Groudon to conquer the world, and Ruby and Sapphire take notice after encountering several main members in their journeys.
+The Gym Leaders, Ruby, and Sapphire end up trying to protect Hoenn from the awakened Kyogre and Groudon, their awakening causes a disaster as Ruby loses a contest, leading to his Feebas running away and unable to find its way back.
 Ruby, however, finds it and apologizes, and gives it the Hyper Rank Beauty Ribbon, after which it evolves into Milotic.
-In the chapter Rayquaza Redemption II, Sapphire confesses that she has developed feelings for Ruby.
+In the chapter Rayquaza Redemption II, Sapphire confesses that she has developed romantic feelings for Ruby.